semiprime/pygenda/docs/known_issues.md

 * Multi-day events (i.e. ones that span multiple days) only displayed on first day.
 (In progress - started on Week View.)
-(Future: config option "next_day_crossover" to determine if an even crosses over.)
+(Future: config option "next_day_crossover" to determine if an entry crosses over.)

 * Cutting repeating events is not implemented.
 (Not sure how to do UI - probably need to bring up a dialog "Cut just this occurrence, or all